ivanchromjak/jekyll-theme-eon/theme-docs.md

 | count | Number of images to display | integer between 1 and 20 |

 ## Team
-Display team member (authors) info, avatar, name and title.
+Display team member (authors) info, avatar, name, and title.
 Create a list of authors in `_config.yml`:
 ```yml
 authors:
   john: